 But my frustration is with the fact that we have never fixed cybersecurity.

-I was in the Marine Corps, uh, was an intelligence analyst.
+I was an intelligence analyst.

 I had a high-level clearance.

-And I can say that the folks that do um the actual intelligence gathering are very solid folks.
+And I can say that the folks that do the actual intelligence gathering are very solid folks.

-And that's that's the that's the political part about this.
+And that's the political part about this.

 And we hack Russia all the time.

-In fact you heard the president you know right um during the period of election saying that if Russia hacks the election, we already have hacked the Kremlin, we have already hacked into Russia and we will retaliate.
+In fact, you heard the president right during the period of election saying that if Russia hacks the election, we already have hacked the Kremlin.

-I think that's a great point David and I also think it gets worse than that.
+And I also think it gets worse than that.

-That's just a fact that we there's a whole lineage of what we have done um in different election cycles or even just looking at you know the cyber operations that we did against uh Iran a number of years ago with Stuxnet and flame where we sent back and hacked into the nuclear facilities into Iran.
+Or even just looking at the cyber operations that we did against Iran a number of years ago with Tuxnet and Flame, where we sent back and hacked into the nuclear facilities into Iran.

-You two are far more advanced in computer and technology usage than I am and I I I defer to both of you in terms of this question and your expertise because I could barely download an app on my phone and I have my daughter do it.
+And I defer to both of you in terms of this question and your expertise because I could barely download an app on my phone, and I have my daughter do it.

 So I'm not the right guy to answer this question.

-Andrew, is it possible knowing what we know about attacks from China, Russia, Iran, North Korea, other countries that has been going on for a long time now over a decade.
+Andrew, is it possible, knowing what we know about attacks from China, Russia, Iran, North Korea, other countries that has been going on for a long time now, over a decade?

 Is it possible to fix this problem to make our government servers impenetrable?

-And how long would it take the short answer is we're not going to be able to fix this anytime soon.
+The short answer is we're not going to be able to fix this anytime soon.

-It's a it's a complicated mess.
+It's a complicated mess.

-How long is we can't fix it any time soon I think to really be secure I think we'd need a a radical radical shift in our uh technology and and policies.
+I think to really be secure, I think we'd need a radical shift in our technology and policies.

-In other words but if we let's say we brought together some of the best and brightest minds in computers and programming and maybe even Bill Gates and the head of Apple bring all these guys in and say we need your help.
+In other words, but if we let's say we brought together some of the best and brightest minds in computers and programming, and maybe even Bill Gates and the head of Apple, bring all these guys in and say, we need your help.

 We need your patriotism on display here.